dkpbot/dkpbot/README.md

 # dkpbot
 Discord bot to record and maintain raid attendance and loot distribution.

-Most mmo guilds are already using discord for text and voicechat. dkpbot allows your guild to consolidate your dkp management into your existing discord server.
+Most mmo guilds are already using discord for text and voicechat. dkpbot consolidates your dkp management into your existing discord server.
 This allows you to ditch the hassle of maintaining a 2nd website with seperate login credentials and authorization settings.